-- Companies that have been identified within the industrial parks in the area.
+- Companies that have been identified within the industrial parks and office building complexes in the area.

 The marketing plan will vary from season to season throughout the year.
 The important issues of the plan include the following items.

-- Development of the website to ensure a presence on the internet.
+- Development of a website to ensure a solid presence on the internet.

 - Join the local chamber of commerce to gain immediate exposure to the businesses in the area.
 Create a special pricing for all chamber of commerce members and their families to promote growth.

-- Development of a plan for exploiting the social media tools on the internet and the smart phones in use.
+- Development of a plan for exploiting the social media platforms on the internet and the smart phones in use.

-- Create proper signage, logos, and business cards for use by the company and its employees.
+- Create proper signage, logos, service menu and business cards for use by the company and its employees.
 (Branding the Business)

-- Develop a plan for monthly or quarterly flyers and promotions.
-Including the face to face meeting of each auto related business to foster a relationship with each so that they are aware of your business and how you can help each other.
-Place service menus and business cards at their locations to create business.
+- Face to face meetings with each auto related business to foster a relationship with so that they are aware of your business and how you can help each other.
+Place flyers and business cards at their locations to create customer awareness.